VilleSchulz/webDev/reflection-journals/week2.md

 - Eetu: is doing well and she has great ideas- 5
 - Ville: is doing well and she has great ideas- 5

-Rate on a Scale of 1-5
-Justify Your Answer: The group member's ability to collaborate, role in the task, how they managed their part, motivation etc.

 ----

 ## Reflection